Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 Everyone will have everything they need to get up and running as soon as they sign in for the day, regardless of what time it is.

-Asynchronous communication should be the norm for remote teams working across time zones, especially those with personnel in multiple time zones.
+Asynchronous communication should be the norm for remote teams, especially those with personnel in multiple time zones.

-To excel at asynchronous communication, teams working across time zones must:
+To excel at asynchronous communication, remote teams must:

 Let's imagine you sent a message that was vague or confusing because you rushed it out.
 It could take three to sixteen hours for the recipient to read it during their working hours.
 They'll have to message you for clarification, and you'll have to wait until you get back to work to respond.

 By the time they read your second message and take action, an entire day (or more!) could have passed without them doing anything.
-This isn't how high-performing remote teams working across time zones collaborate.
+This isn't how high-performing remote teams working remotely collaborate.

 So, before you send a message, consider the following: